Your Questions Answered

 Can I change the text color?

 The color and weight of text are important for making your site perceivable, especially by users with low vision and color deficiencies.
 The text colors on Stanford Sites were selected to meet the WCAG 2.0 1.4.3 minimum contrast ratio.
-Although other text colors will meet this requirement, changing the text color is not an available feature at this time.
+Although other text colors can meet this requirement, changing the text color is not an available feature at this time.

 If a different text color for headers and links is a requirement for your site, contact Stanford Web Services to discuss a custom subtheme project.